Lorentzian metric spaces and GH-convergence: the unbounded case: Canonical quasi-uniform structure of Lorentzian metric spaces

 is a uniformity, and

-is a preorder (reflexive and transitive relation), to which we refer respectively as \emph{the preorder} and \emph{the uniformity associated with} $\mathscr{Q}$.
+is a preorder (reflexive and transitive relation), to which we refer respectively as \emph{the uniformity} and \emph{the preorder associated with} $\mathscr{Q}$.
 So, any quasi-uniform space is a preordered uniform space.
 The uniformity is Hausdorff if and only if the preorder is antisymmetric \cite{nachbin65} (hence an order).

 Starting from a uniformity $\mathscr{U}$, we define the \emph{topology $\mathcal{T}({\mathscr{U}})$ associated with $\mathscr{U}$}, by setting the filter of neighborhoods of a point $x\in X$ as that generated by the sets of the form